Msarker1/CubeEater/README.md

-# CubeEater
+# Moving Cube
-You simply try to eat Many cubes as Possible
+You simply try to get as many coins as possible while avoiding the incoming objects.